Recognizing Signs of Feline Epilepsy

 Now, as a cat parent, spotting the telltale signs of a seizure can be a bit like trying to solve a feline riddle.
 But don’t worry, I’m here to help demystify some of the symptoms your cat might display if they’re experiencing a seizure, so pay close attention to these details.
 It’s not just about being observant—it’s about becoming a detective in your own living room.

 Firstly, you might notice your cat suddenly fixate on something you can’t see, their gaze locked and pupils possibly dilated—a sign that something’s amiss.
 Then, there could be a twitch, a subtle jerk of a limb or a shiver that ripples through their body.
-It’s these small, odd movements that can escalate quickly into more pronounced convulsions.
+It is these small, odd movements that can escalate quickly into more pronounced convulsions.

-Imagine your cat’s limbs paddling as if they’re swimming on dry land, or their body stiffening like they’ve seen a ghost.
+Imagine your cat’s limbs paddling as if they are swimming on dry land, or their body stiffening like they’ve seen a ghost.
 These are the dramatic episodes we often associate with seizures, and they can be quite distressing to witness.
 In some cases, cats will vocalize, meowing or yowling in confusion or distress.

 In the realm of less obvious cues, some cats might experience a phase called the ‘aura’ or ‘pre-ictal phase’.
 Watch for unusual behaviors: your normally aloof cat seeking affection or, conversely, a typically cuddly kitty becoming withdrawn and hiding away.
 Their appetite might change, they may drool more than usual, or even seem temporarily blind.